Luxury and Mystery – The Row About Fabergé Imperial Easter Eggs

 A Little Bit of History

 Emperor Alexander III ordered the first Fabergé egg for his wife Maria Feodorovna in 1885.
 It is a touching gift; a luxurious object, with a surprise hidden inside, that has no other purpose than to bring delight.
 Funny and charming at the same time, and, for the jeweler, an opportunity to show off his craft.
 Maria Feodorovna liked the gift so much that she asked for another one in the following year and so the tradition was born.
 After Alexander’s III death Tsar Nicholas II ensured the tradition continued.
 However, as a devoted son and husband, he now ordered two eggs each year.
 This continued until 1917 when it ceased for obvious reasons.
 It is also broadly accepted that no eggs were made in 1904 and 1905 when Russia was at war with Japan.

 Given the timeframe of 1885 to 1917 plus the fact that they were an Easter gift, it is inevitable that there is only a limited number of eggs.
 Hence the discovery of any new egg causes a sensation.
 But it also arouses endless suspicions.

-Alexander Ivanov and his collection
+Alexander Ivanov and His Collection

-Ivanov is a Russian businessman, a billionaire, oligarch, and art collector.
+Ivanov is a Russian businessman, billionaire, oligarch, and art collector.
 Among other things, he collects Fabergé items.
 His most famous acquisition was the Rothschild egg in 2007, for £8.9 million.
 The interesting fact is that this egg had been specifically made for the imperial family.
 However, it had been in the Rothschild family since it was first purchased.
 It was one of the most expensive eggs that Fabergé had ever made and sold.

 The bulk of Ivanov’s Fabergé collection is now the heart of the Fabergé Museum in Baden-Baden.
 This is also the source of the items Ruzhnikov questions.